sergicanet9/go-microservices-demo/README.md

 - Configuration adjustments may be required to ensure full system integration while debugging one API locally.

 ## 📦 API Endpoints
-All the APIs are exposed through the Nginx Gateway.
+All the APIs are exposed through the Nginx API Gateway.

 ### health-api
 | HTTP Endpoint               | Description                                   |